 At the beginning of the 2016-2017 school year at Long Island University, all 400 members of the faculty union at Long Island University (LIU) were stopped from coming to work on the Brooklyn, NY campus.
 The administration also cut off their health insurance and email accounts and refused them access to their offices.
-The event was timed to take place three days after the union contract expired.
+This union lockout was timed to take place three days after the union contract expired.
 A few days earlier, the faculty had overwhelmingly voted to reject a new contract, and the faculty senate had voted for a no-confidence statement concerning the university president.

 Barred from Working